aywhr75/BonVoyage/README.md

 ## If you want to test for payment using paypal, to do below

-Go to paypal deveoper page then make account
+Go to paypal deveoper page then make an account
 * Paypal Developer <https://developer.paypal.com/developer/accounts/>

 If you want to ask more info, please ask me.